The Online Summer Academy 2020 - Workshop results & output

-During the summer academy, you will be working in small workshop groups with around ten participants.
-All workshops will be in English language.
-There will be twelve workshop sessions of 90 minutes each combining phases of knowledge dissemination in the style of interactive lecturing, collaborative teamwork and periods of individual work.
-Have a look at the schedule here.
+During the summer academy we had small workshop groups with around ten participants.
+Altogether there were twelve workshop sessions of 90 minutes each combining phases of knowledge dissemination in the style of interactive lecturing, collaborative teamwork and periods of individual work.
+You can a look at the schedule here.

-The workshop groups will work towards producing a common output which will be made publicly available on Exploring Economics.
+The workshop groups worked towards producing a common output which you can find below.

 Workshop 1: Critical Development Economics/ Decolonizing Economics

 Dr. Hanna Szymborska (Birmingham City University)

 The workshop on Critical Development Economics will engage with four core issues.
 First, we will explore how the project of economic development, despite it being celebrated as an ‘apolitical’ project of ‘modernity’ was rooted in colonial power structures.
 We will then explore how the discipline of Development Economics has evolved historically and will engage critically with the current mainstream of the discipline.
 Second, we will engage with certain critiques of the discipline that question and problematise the project of economic development from a noneurocentric perspective.
 Third, we will unpack the dichotomy between the public and private spheres in development policy-making and how this has varied across time and region.
 Through this lens, we will problematize the ‘one-size fits all model’ of capitalist development.
 Finally, we will explore the political economy of the contemporary development agenda, with a specific focus on the Sustainable Development Goals (SDGs), and unpack how it reproduces the structural inequalities that the project of development was ‘expected’ to dissolve.